clever-algorithms/CleverAlgorithms/web/README.txt

 Licensed under GNU GPL

-Also contains a script for generating an epub file, stated by Simen.
+Also contains a script for generating an epub file, stated by Simen (https://github.com/simen/CleverAlgorithms/tree/master/web)
   > ruby generate_epub.rb

-Output is put into /epub_temp
+The final output is CleverAlgorithms.epub

+Drag the file "CleverAlgorithms.epub" into "books" inside itunes and sync to get it on your apple device.